 Deals that involve intellectual property may require the expertise of an IP lawyer.
 Some M&A lawyers have this expertise, but it should never be assumed.

 Taxes for businesses can get complicated.
 For this reason, it pays to use a qualified tax professional, such as a Certified Public Accountant (CPA).

 While a CPA can be beneficial when your business gets audited, there could be a situation where the tax authority decides to take legal action against your business.
-For this, you’ll need a tax lawyer.
+For this, you’ll need to hire an experienced tax lawyer.

 Another reason to use a tax attorney is when you decided not to use the services of a CPA, or you discover that the CPA you chose was not qualified or crooked.
 Both of these situations could cause the IRS to pursue legal action.

 When searching for a tax attorney, choose ones that have experience in dealing with tax law.
 They should be licensed to be a lawyer and have gone through tax law training, preferably a master’s degree.
 If you belong to an association for your business, consider asking around for a referral.